Gay pornography: After 1985

 1985 was a pivotal year for gay porn because by then, the market had grown enough to make it a desirable field of work for not only gay men but also straight men.
 According to one estimate by porn director Chi Chi Larue, 60% of the actors in gay porn are actually straight.
-This incidence of straight men in gay porn is known as gay-for-pay and the ethics behind it and implications of it are highly disputed.
+"Gay-for-pay" and the ethics behind it and implications of it are highly disputed.

 1990s

-A fluffer on set of a gay pornographic movie.
-Fluffers help actors get and keep an erection for their scene.
-As the gay pornography industry has grown, so have unique jobs related to the production and distribution.

 The gay pornography industry diversified steadily during the 1990s.

 In 1989, director Kristen Bjorn started a pornographic business which was considered as setting a standard for gay pornography producers.
 He was a professional photographer, and the images in his videos were considered to be of high-quality.
 As a former porn star himself, he directed his models with care, which helped improved the actors' believability.
 Other directors had to improve their technical quality to keep up with demands from their audiences.

 Another significant change during this decade was the explosion of the niche market.
 Many videos began to be produced for viewers with specific tastes (i.e. for amateur pornography, military (men in uniform) pornography, transgender performers, bondage fetishes, performers belonging to specific ethnic groups, etc.), and this led to a diversification of the people involved in pornography production and consumption.

 The gay pornography industry grew substantially in popularity during the 1990s, evolving into a complex and interactive subculture.
 Professional directors (such as Chi Chi LaRue and John Rutherford), technicians or deck operators during the U-matic phase of video technology, and performers started to engage in pornography as a career, their work sustained by emerging pornographic media and critics, such as Mikey Skee.